51 Brilliant Health Tricks You’ll Want to Make a Habit

 Cook one more meal per week at home

 Research in the journal Public Health Nutrition that found that people who cooked at home five times a week were nearly 50 percent more likely to be alive after ten years than those who steered clear of the kitchen.
 The benefits aren’t just from eating healthier but also from grocery shopping, following a recipe, and preparing food, which help your brain develop new connections.
 Swap out one night of takeout for an easy go-to recipe, then gradually add more recipes/meals to your repertoire over time.

 Steer clear of coughers and sneezers

 “Most germs are spread by droplets; talking and sneezing produce droplets that fall within a six-foot range,” says Michael Pentella, PhD, clinical associate professor at the University of Iowa College of Public Health.
-During cold and flu season, he tries to stay three feet away from people who are visibly ill.
-Did you know that the summer season is secretly making you sick?
-Here’s how to stay healthy during the summer.
+During cold and flu season, he tries to stay three feet away from people who are visibly ill, one of the helpful ways doctors avoid catching cold and flu.

 Drink this before driving

 Mild dehydration may increase driver inattention and compromise safety as much as alcohol does.
 A small Loughborough University study tracked men during two simulated driving tests.
 In one test, they drank large amounts of water the day before and the day of the test.
 In another, they had limited water both days.
 When dehydrated, the men made 101 minor driving errors (comparable to a blood-alcohol level of 0.08 percent) but only 47 errors when hydrated.